 Traditional methods used to gather toxicity information involve treating animals and observing outcomes.
 However, thousands of substances currently on the market lack full toxicity data.
 Traditional testing methods are too expensive and labor-intensive to fully determine the toxicity of these substances within a reasonable time frame.

 There is increasing interest in approaches that gather toxicity data using high-throughput cell- and biochemical-based tests.
 Each test is designed to assess a specific activity, such as protein binding or receptor activation, for the substance being tested.
-Because toxic effects cannot be predicted by any one test, it is important to test a substance using a number of these high-throughput and biochemical tests, and then to evaluate the combined data to predict potential toxic effects.
+Because toxic effects cannot be predicted by any one of these high-throughput biochemical tests, it is important to test a substance using a number of tests, and then to evaluate the combined data to predict potential toxic effects.
 AOPs are key to combining the data generated by this approach.

 Once an AOP is defined for an adverse outcome, researchers can identify specific cell- or biochemical-based tests that represent the molecular initiating events, key events, and key event relationships for that pathway.
-To support this goal, NICEATM is currently mapping high-throughput screening assays to endpoints such as acute systemic toxicity and developmental toxicity.
+To support this goal, NICEATM is currently mapping high-throughput screening assays to endpoints such as acute systemic toxicity and developmental toxicity (described in a SOT 2019 poster by Karmaus et al.).
 A set of tests covering steps in the AOP can then be used to screen substances in an efficient, cost-effective manner for those most or least likely to cause an identified adverse outcome.
 This approach also supports animal welfare goals by minimizing or eliminating animal use.
 For example, an AOP defined for skin sensitization is the basis for several non-animal testing approaches developed or evaluated by NICEATM.

 AOPs clarify the events and mechanisms involved in toxicity, which can help with classification and prioritization of substances for further or future testing.
 For example, substances lacking the properties needed to cause a molecular initiating event would be unlikely to result in an adverse outcome, so testing of those substances might not be necessary or could at least be postponed.
 AOPs can be linked together by common key events to form AOP networks, which are helpful in understanding more complex toxicity endpoints such as cancer or developmental defects.